-Reading Time: 4 minutes
+Reading Time: 5 minutes

-Last Updated on 4th September 2024
+Last Updated on 8th April 2026

 Offshore investment bonds can be a beneficial addition to an expat investment portfolio.
-If you’re new to this type of product, please visit our earlier guide to Offshore Bonds for further introductory information.

 One of the primary benefits, specifically relevant to expats, is that policyholders can use time apportionment relief (TAR) if they are non-UK residents during the term of the bond.

-In this article we’ll explain a little more about how this works, how to calculate the tax payable on offshore investment bond returns, and a few caveats to bear in mind.
+In this article, we’ll explain a little more about how this works, how to calculate the tax payable on offshore investment bond returns, and a few caveats to bear in mind.

 In effect, you calculate the number of days you owned your offshore investment bond as a non-UK resident and reduce your tax obligation by that proportion.